-When a director's principal occupation or employer changes substantially (including upon retirement), the director must submit an offer to resign for consideration by the Nominating Committee.
+When a director's principal occupation or employer changes substantially (including retirement) during the director's tenure on the Board, the director must submit an offer to resign for consideration by the Nominating Committee.
 The Nominating Committee will recommend to the Board the action, if any, to be taken with respect to the offer to resign.

-Any independent director shall also promptly inform the Chairman of the Board and the Chair of the Nominating Committee (with a copy to the Corporate Secretary) of any change in circumstance that may affect his or her status as an independent director of the Company.
+Any independent Director shall also promptly inform the Chairman of the Board and the Chair of the Nominating Committee (with copy to the Corporate Secretary) of any change in circumstance that may cause his or her status to change as an independent director of the Company.
 The Nominating Committee shall make a recommendation to the Board on the continued appropriateness of Board or committee membership under these circumstances.

-The CEO will resign from the Board when he or she steps down from his or her role as CEO of the Company; provided, however, upon the agreement of at least a majority of the Board, the CEO may continue to serve on the Board for a transition period to be determined by the Board following departure from the Company.
+The CEO will resign from the Board when he or she retires from the Company; provided, however, upon the agreement of at least a majority of the Board, the CEO may continue to serve on the Board for a transition period to be determined by the Board following such retirement.